 Before I started making my own play dough, I had never realized just how many ways you could make it.

-Some recipes say to cook it in a saucepan, others call for a microwave or a slow-cooker, and others still say to boil the water so you don’t have to cook the play dough at all.
+Some recipes say to cook it in a saucepan.
+Others call for a microwave or a slow-cooker.
+Others still say to boil the water so you don’t have to cook the play dough at all.

 If your children are little and have a habit of putting things in their mouths, you can also try making some edible play dough using a base of frosting, peanut butter, or even marshmallows.
 The possibilities are truly endless!